-In this section, we analyze the performance of the CGD algorithms derived in Section 3 on the specific problems of non-rigid face alignment in-the-wild.
+In this section, we analyze the performance of the CGD algorithms derived in Sect.
+3 on the specific problems of non-rigid face alignment in-the-wild.
 Results for five experiments are reported.
-The first experiment compares the fitting accuracy and convergence properties of all algorithms on the test set of the popular Labeled Faces in-the-Wild (LFPW) [9] database.
+The first experiment compares the fitting accuracy and convergence properties of all algorithms on the test set of the popular Labelled Faces Parts in-the-Wild (LFPW) (Belhumeur et al. 2011) database.
 The second experiment quantifies the importance of the two terms in the Bayesian project-out cost function in relation to the fitting accuracy obtained by Project-Out algorithms.
-In the third experiment, we study the effect that varying the value of the parameters α and β has on the performance of Asymmetric algorithms.
-The fourth experiment explores the effect of optimizing the cost functions using reduced subsets of the total number of pixels and quantifies the impact that this has on the accuracy and computational efficiency of CGD algorithms.
-Finally, in the fifth experiment, we report the performance of the most accurate CGD algorithms on the test set of the Helen [22] database and on the entire Annotated Faces in-the-Wild (AFW) [56] database.
+In the third experiment, we study the effect that varying the value of the parameters $\alpha$ and $\beta$ has on the performance of Asymmetric algorithms.
+The fourth experiment explores the effect of optimizing the cost functions using reduced subsets of the total number of pixels (Fig. 3) and quantifies the impact that this has on the accuracy and computational efficiency of CGD algorithms.
+Finally, in the fifth experiment, we report the performance of the most accurate CGD algorithms on the test set of the Helen (Le et al. 2012) database and on the entire Annotated Faces in-the-Wild (AFW) (Zhu and Ramanan 2012) database.

-Throughout this section, we abbreviate CGD algorithms using the following convention: $CF_TC_OM(OS)$ where: a) CF stands for Cost Function and can be either SSD or PO depending on whether the algorithm uses the Sum of Squared Differences or the Project Out cost function; b) TC stands for Type of Composition and can be For, Inv, Asy or Bid depending on whether the algorithm uses Forward, Inverse, Asymmetric or Bidirectional compositions; c) OM stands for Optimization Method and can be GN, N or W depending on whether the algorithm uses the Gauss-Newton, Newton or Wiberg optimization methods; and, finally, d) if Gauss-Newton or Newton methods are used, the optional field OS, which stands for Optimization Strategy, can be Sch or Alt depending on whether the algorithm solves for the parameters simultaneously using the Schur complement or using Alternated optimization.
-For example, following the previous convention the Project Out Bidirectional Gauss-Newton Schur algorithm is denoted by $PO_Bid_GN_Sch$.
+Throughout this section, we abbreviate CGD algorithms using the following convention: CF TC OM( OS) where: (a) CF stands for Cost Function and can be either SSD or PO depending on whether the algorithm uses the Sum of Squared Differences or the Project Out cost function; (b) TC stands for Type of Composition and can be For, Inv, Asy or Bid depending on whether the algorithm uses Forward, Inverse, Asymmetric or Bidirectional compositions; (c) OM stands for Optimization Method and can be GN, N or W depending on whether the algorithm uses the Gauss-Newton, Newton or Wiberg optimization methods; and, finally, (d) if Gauss-Newton or Newton methods are used, the optional field OS, which stands for Optimization Strategy, can be Sch or Alt depending on whether the algorithm solves for the parameters simultaneously using the Schur complement or using Alternated optimization.
+For example, following the previous convention the Project Out Bidirectional Gauss-Newton Schur algorithm is denoted by PO\Bid\GN\Sch.

-Landmark annotations for all databases are provided by the iBUG group25 [41, 42] and fitting accuracy is reported using the point-to-point error measure normalized by the face size26 proposed in [56] over the 49 interior points of the iBug annotation scheme.
+Landmark annotations for all databases are provided by the iBUG group (Sagonas et al. 2013a,b) and fitting accuracy is reported using the point-to-point error measure normalized by the face size proposed in Zhu and Ramanan (2012) over the 49 interior points of the iBug annotation scheme.